-There are different phrases about-face, like keeping one's face or saving one's face, which would indicate that a person's reputation has been saved.
+There are different phrases to describe this, such as keeping one’s face or saving one’s face, which would indicate that a person’s reputation has been saved.
 Similarly, if you lose your face in Korean, that would mean that you have lost your dignity or importance.

 In Korea, many families have started westernizing themselves where they tend to send their children abroad or to other states to study, and the people are living alone on their own.
 However, this element still does not overcome Korea’s togetherness and collective culture.

 In many families, all the family members gather together on several auspicious occasions to present a token of family values and togetherness.
 Different traditions surround the Korean family structure, like the older person starting the dinner, etc.

 Are you interested to learn vocabulary about family members?
 Read here!

 The word for home in the Korean language is 한옥 (hanok).
 The Korean people tend to choose a good spot for building their homes.
 Most of the time, they prefer to build houses in an area with a lot of sunlight so that each part of the house can feel the warmth and let the blessings come in.
 Historically, the Korean people used to build homes against hills, which is the reason why you can see tons of places with steep roads!